Territorial era of Minnesota

 This era was also as a period of cultural transition.
 At the time the U.S. took possession of the region, Native Americans were by far the largest ethnic groups.
 Their role in the fur trade gave them a steady stream of income and significant political influence even as the French, British, and Americans asserted territorial claims on the area.
 French and British traders had mixed with native society in the area for many decades peacefully contributing to the society and creating new ethnic groups consisting of mixed-race peoples.
 As the Americans established outposts in the area and the fur trade declined, the dynamics changed dramatically.
 The economic influence of the Native Americans diminished and American territorial ideology increasingly sought to limit their influence.
 Large waves of immigration in the 1850s very suddenly changed the demographics so that within a few years the population shifted from predominantly native to predominantly people of European descent.
 The native and mixed-race populations continued to influence the territory's culture and politics, even at the end of the territorial era, though by the time statehood was achieved that influence was in steep decline.
-Heavy immigration from New England and New York led to Minnesota's being labeled the "New England of the West".
+Heavy Yankee immigration from New England, New York, northern Pennsylvania, and Northeast Ohio led to Minnesota being labeled as the "New England of the West".